 Although this year’s election is uncontested, it still offers an opportunity for residents to learn more about the priorities and knowledge base of the potential Commissioner.
 With this in mind, the Green Acton Water Committee posed a set of six questions to the candidate.
 GA/Water’s questions and Mr. Rosen’s answers are shown below.
 For comparison, you can see the answers of last year’s candidates to some of the same questions here.

 Local election day in Acton is Tuesday, March 26; polls are open from 7am to 8pm.
 AWD Commissioner candidates appear on the same ballot as the candidates for Town of Acton positions.
 Anyone eligible to vote in Town of Acton elections can vote for AWD Commissioner; you do not need to be an AWD customer.
-To find your polling place, look here.
+To find your polling place and see other election information, look here.

 Questions from GA/Water to 2019 AWD Commissioner candidate